Register for (ISC)² Training & Examination

 - You will be required to present two acceptable forms of identification.

-- You will be asked to provide your signature, submit to a palm vein scan, and have your photograph taken.
+- You will be required to provide your signature, submit to a palm vein scan*, and have your photograph taken.
 Hats, scarves and coats may not be worn in the testing room, or while your photograph is being taken.

 - You will be required to leave your personal belongings outside the testing room.
 Secure storage will be provided.
 Storage space is small, so candidates should plan appropriately.
 Pearson Professional Centers assume no responsibility for candidates' personal belongings.